 The US Federal Reserve is perhaps one of the most important central banks.
 As the highest instance of monetary policy in the largest world economy, traders closely follow each meeting of the Fed.

 The branch of the Federal Reserve Board that determines the changes in monetary policy is called the Federal Open Market Committee, or FOMC for short.
-The FOMC has eight meetings each year where members of the board vote whether to change the direction of monetary policy, specifically open market operations.
+The FOMC has eight meetings each year when members of the board vote whether to change the direction of monetary policy, specifically open market operations.
 Open market operations are a tool of the FOMC that results in buying or selling of US government securities on the open market, which in turn impacts liquidity in the market and promotes economic growth.

 The FOMC consists of 13 members.
 Seven members form the board of governors, and five members represent Federal Reserve Bank presidents.
 Traders usually categorise members of the FOMC as “hawks”, i.e members who favour tighter monetary policy and higher interest rates, and “doves”, i.e. members who favour looser policy and lower interest rates.